 There are plenty of plants and flowers to choose from if you’re looking to attract butterflies and hummingbirds.
-I’ve had a hummingbird feeder filled with liquid food for years, and they still drink from it, but when the flowers are in bloom, they seem to gravitate toward the flowers more.
+Zinnias, Coneflowers, and Butterfly Bushes are just a few of the perfect plants to use.
 They’re especially fond of red and orange so keep that in mind when planting.

 And if you’ve never had the chance to sit and watch hummingbirds in their element, grab a cup of coffee, sit still and watch the quick flying show.
 They’re fast and aggressive for such tiny species.
 And very territorial when it comes to their food sources.
 Interesting bird watching for sure.